University Park: Fall 2020

-Once room assignments are available, log on to eLiving to see where you are living.
+See where you will be living!
+Log on to eLiving after Noon Tuesday, July 28 to view your room assignment.
 Contact your new roommate and try to talk several times before move-in day.
 Share academic plans, common interests, and what each of you will contribute to your room’s set-up.

 All incoming students must submit immunization records prior to arrival on campus.
 Visit University Health Services to upload your records.

 University Housing offers access to the Penn State Network.
 Visit Getting Connected to learn how you can get your devices registered before arrival.

 Pay Your Bill

 The Bursar will process your semester bill and post it on your LionPATH account.
 Bills are generated monthly and specify a bill due date.
 Room and board charges will be added to your semester bill.

 Register Your Bike